twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-22-the-art-of-living-and-dying%zh.rst

 (Ven.
 Sāriputta gave instruction to Anāthapiṇḍika)

-You must not cling to form, feeling, perception, formation and consciousness—the five khandhas; what is seen, heard, sensed and recognized; and all the dhammas.
-If you discern impermanence note it as emptiness—suññatā it becomes emptiness.
+You must not cling to form, feeling, perception, formation and consciousness—the five khandhas; what is seen, heard, sensed and cognized; and all the dhammas.
+If you discern impermanence note it as emptiness—suññatā.
+It becomes emptiness.

 We all have to die and must do the practice on the existing khandha for not clinging to it.
 The way of not clinging is to know it as useless.
 You’ll cling to it if you take it as useful.
 Because of the clinging and khandha comes into being.
 The practice of not clinging to the existing khandha is the most important one.
 You have to use the knowledge eye— ñāṇa-cakkhu to observe the existing khandha, and will see its impermanence, suffering, non-self, loathsome and truth of suffering (dukkha-sacca).
 You can see it only with right view.